 - 1.1.
 The NPPF says 'Local Plans should be supported by a Strategic Flood Risk Assessment and develop policies to manage flood risk from all sources, taking account of advice from the Environment Agency and other relevant flood risk management bodies, such as lead local flood authorities and internal drainage boards'. - 1.2.
 The NPPG defines a Strategic Flood Risk Assessment (SFRA) as 'a study carried out by one or more local planning authorities to assess the risk to an area from flooding from all sources, now and in the future, taking account of the impacts of climate change, and to assess the impact that land use changes and development in the area will have on flood risk'. - 1.3.
 The NPPG goes on to say that Local Planning Authorities should use the SFRA to: - 'determine the variations in risk from all sources of flooding across their areas, and also the risks to and from surrounding areas in the same flood catchment; - inform the sustainability appraisal of the Local Plan, so that flood risk is fully taken into account when considering allocation options and in the preparation of plan policies, including policies for flood risk management to ensure that flood risk is not increased; - apply the Sequential Test and, where necessary, the Exception Test when determining land use allocations; - identify the requirements for site-specific flood risk assessments in particular locations, including those at risk from sources other than river and sea flooding; - determine the acceptability of flood risk in relation to emergency planning capability; - consider opportunities to reduce flood risk to existing communities and developments through better management of surface water, provision for conveyance and of storage for flood water'. - 1.4.
 The SFRA provides more detail than the Environment Agency Flood Map for Planning.
-For example, the current Broads SFRA modelled overtopping of the flood defences so it shows actual flood risk, based on data available at the time of assessment, whereas the defined flood zones don't take account of any defences.
-The current Broads SFRA also includes the effects of a breach in terms of likely hazard at a predetermined coastal location, shows areas of Functional Floodplain (flood zone 3b), and indicates how climate change is likely to lead to an increase flood risk. - 1.5.
+For example, the previous Broads SFRA modelled overtopping of the flood defences so it showed actual flood risk, based on data available at the time of assessment, whereas the defined flood zones don't take account of any defences.
+The previous Broads SFRA also included the effects of a breach in terms of likely hazard at a predetermined coastal location, showed areas of Functional Floodplain (flood zone 3b), and indicated how climate change is likely to lead to an increase flood risk. - 1.5.
 SFRAs are very important when preparing a Local Plan as well as when determining Planning Applications. - 1.6.
-This Position Paper seeks to explain the SFRA situation as it relates to the Broads Authority Executive Area and the production of the Broads Local Plan.
+The original Position Paper (2018) explained the SFRA situation as it relates to the Broads Authority Executive Area and the production of the Broads Local Plan.
+This minor update reflects progress on the modelling of the area.